 Safeguarding children in education

 Those working with children must receive basic child protection training at least once a year as a statutory requirement under S175/S157 of the Education Act 2002.
 Safeguarding Children in Education ensures they gain a fuller awareness and understanding of the crucial role they have in child protection and will ensure they are up to date.
 International schools should use the guidance and legislation as a benchmark for good practice.

 Protecting your school from unsuitable staff

 Child protection training for designated safeguarding leads

 Designated safeguarding leads contribute greatly to the ‘child protection ethos’ of their school and should have a ‘complete safeguarding picture’.
 From point of concern through to referral and assessment, Safeguarding and Child Protection Training for Designated Safeguarding Leads provides them with a much greater understanding of child protection processes and the legislative duties of all staff.
 Using case studies and serious case reviews, participants learn how to apply effective professional practice including managing confidentiality, information sharing, recording, whistleblowing, professional boundaries and managing professional disagreement.

 Ensuring your Governing Body is responsive, accountable and inspection ready!!!

-Based on the latest research, Rethinking Governance helps ensure best use is made of governors' skills, and that potential gaps in a school’s future pool of expertise are addressed.
+Based on the latest research, Governance Leadership helps ensure best use is made of governors' skills, and that potential gaps in a school’s future pool of expertise are addressed.

 As a programme, it provides governors and school leaders with a framework for acquiring new skills and building on previous good practice to help them fulfil their three core functions and all statutory requirements.

-Rethinking Governance leaves governors much better informed about what inspectors regard as good practice in governorship, and also fully aware of what characterises the most and least successful school governing bodies.
+Governance Leadership leaves governors much better informed about what inspectors regard as good practice in governorship, and also fully aware of what characterises the most and least successful school governing bodies.